 Castillo de San Pedro de la Roca del Morro

-Lonely Planet review for Castillo de San Pedro de la Roca del Morro
+Castillo de San Pedro de la Roca del Morro information

 To get to El Morro from the city center, you can take bus 212 to Ciudamar and cover the final 20 minutes on foot.
-Alternatively, a round-trip taxi ride from Parque Céspedes with wait should cost CUC$12 to CUC$15.
+Alternatively, a round-trip taxi ride from Parque Céspedes with wait should cost no more than CUC$15.